Arctic Ocean

-The Arctic Ocean is the smallest and shallowest of the world's five major oceans.
-It spans an area of approximately 14060000 km2 and is known as the coldest of all the oceans.
-The International Hydrographic Organization (IHO) recognizes it as an ocean, although some oceanographers call it the Arctic Mediterranean Sea.
-It has been also been described as an estuary of the Atlantic Ocean.
-It is also seen as the northernmost part of the all-encompassing World Ocean.
+The Arctic Ocean is the smallest and shallowest of the world's five oceanic divisions.
+It spans an area of approximately 14060000 km2 and is the coldest of the world's oceans.
+The International Hydrographic Organization (IHO) recognizes it as an ocean, although some oceanographers call it the Arctic Mediterranean Sea or North Polar Sea.
+It has also been described as an estuary of the Atlantic Ocean.
+It is also seen as the northernmost part of the all-encompassing world ocean.

 The Arctic Ocean includes the North Pole region in the middle of the Northern Hemisphere and extends south to about 60°N. The Arctic Ocean is surrounded by Eurasia and North America, and the borders follow topographic features: the Bering Strait on the Pacific side and the Greenland Scotland Ridge on the Atlantic side.
 It is mostly covered by sea ice throughout the year and almost completely in winter.
 The Arctic Ocean's surface temperature and salinity vary seasonally as the ice cover melts and freezes; its salinity is the lowest on average of the five major oceans, due to low evaporation, heavy fresh water inflow from rivers and streams, and limited connection and outflow to surrounding oceanic waters with higher salinities.
 The summer shrinking of the ice has been quoted at 50%.
 The US National Snow and Ice Data Center (NSIDC) uses satellite data to provide a daily record of Arctic sea ice cover and the rate of melting compared to an average period and specific past years, showing a continuous decline in sea ice extent.
 In September 2012, the Arctic ice extent reached a new record minimum.
 Compared to the average extent (1979–2000), the sea ice had diminished by 49%.

 History

 North America

 Human habitation in the North American polar region goes back at least 17,000–50,000 years, during the Wisconsin glaciation.
-At this time, falling sea levels allowed people to move across the Bering land bridge that joined Siberia to northwestern North America (Alaska), leading to the Settlement of the Americas.
+Falling sea levels allowed people to move across the Bering land bridge that joined Siberia to northwestern North America (Alaska), leading to the Settlement of the Americas.

 Early Paleo-Eskimo groups included the Pre-Dorset (c.
 3200–850 BC); the Saqqaq culture of Greenland (2500–800 BC); the Independence I and Independence II cultures of northeastern Canada and Greenland (c.
 2400–1800 BC and c.
 800–1 BC); and the Groswater of Labrador and Nunavik.
 The Dorset culture spread across Arctic North America between 500 BC and AD 1500.
-The Dorset were the last major Paleo-Eskimo culture in the Arctic before the migration east from present-day Alaska of the Thule, the ancestors of the modern Inuit.
+The Dorset were the last major Paleo-Eskimo culture in the Arctic before the migration east from present-day Alaska of the Thule people, ancestors of the modern Inuit.

 The Thule Tradition lasted from about 200 BC to AD 1600, arising around the Bering Strait and later encompassing almost the entire Arctic region of North America.
-The Thule people were the ancestors of the Inuit, who now live in Alaska, Northwest Territories, Nunavut, northern Quebec, Labrador and Greenland.
+The Thule people were the ancestors of the Inuit, who now live in Alaska, Northwest Territories, Nunavut, Nunavik (northern Quebec), Labrador and Greenland.